arcadiapage/arcadiapage.github.io/talk.md

 Then let's talk face to face!

 Thanks to [Buy Me A Coffee](https://www.buymeacoffee.com/) + [Remotehour](https://remotehour.com/), I'm now offering access to my virtual office.
-I can chat with you face-to-face for 15 minutes to answer one (or 2) of your questions related to a specific blog post.
+We can video chat for 15 minutes to answer one (or 2) of your questions related to a specific blog post.

 [Click here to ask me a question.](https://www.buymeacoffee.com/arcadiapage)🙋‍♀️🙋‍♂️